St Peter's Church, Bournemouth: The Duncan and Bates organs (1843–1870)

 The first organ in St Peter's was built for the opening of the previous 'Mock-Gothic' building of 1845.
 It was built by a Mr. J. Duncan of Poole, who was also the first organist.
 As Street's work began to replace the old building from 1855, this instrument was moved about, first from its west gallery to the new north aisle in 1856, then into the north-east transept soon after 1864 when the east end was completed.
 In this last position, with the majority of the new church complete, the organ was found to be 'nearly worn out' and of 'insufficient power'.
-As a temporary measure, a second-hand instrument was bought from Vauxhall Pleasure Gardens in London, probably in 1865.
+As a temporary measure, a second-hand instrument was bought from Vauxhall Gardens in London, probably in 1865.
 This had been built by Bates of London in 1840, and originally consisted of seven stops on a single manual.

 There is no record of its specification after being rebuilt in Bournemouth, but the organ was sold to St John's, Carlton Hill in Brighton in 1870, and the pipework was later re-used in a 1997 instrument in St Laurence, Falmer in East Sussex – this specification is not much larger.
 It is reasonable to speculate that the move to Bournemouth may have only added the Bourdon pedal pipes.
 Nonetheless, contemporary sources described the Bates organ as 'ugly-looking' and as occupying the whole north transept.
 Funds were sought to provide a case and pipe decoration, but Alexander Morden Bennett desired an instrument more worthy of the church and attention quickly turned to the idea of a new organ.